-- Stop puppy whining
+- Puppy whining

 Note that a German Shepherd puppy as well as an adult German Shepherd is hundreds of times more likely to notice an unfamiliar intruder than you would.
-But for a dog an intruder is someone, or something(!), that approaches the dog's assumed territory - which may be an area a mile or so around your house.
-Considering this, in future you may want to show a bit more appreciation when your dog or puppy is barking: It always, always has a reason.
+But for a dog an intruder is someone or something that approaches the dog's assumed territory - which may be an area a mile or so around your house!
+Considering this, in future you may want to show a bit more appreciation when your dog or puppy is barking: Barking always has a reason.

 If you find puppy jumping annoying, you can seek to limit it to certain situations, however you shouldn't attempt to eliminate it entirely: Puppy jumping is part of their play, it is training and improving their agility, and it is an indication of both physical and mental health as well as an indication of an upbeat mood in your presence. - All very positive features you could argue.

-Ideally you may appreciate your puppy jumping on its own because it is frolic, but you may want to reduce or eliminate the jumping up on people, right?
+However, a puppy regularly jumping up on people can get annoying, especially when you have guests.
+It can even be a bit dangerous if you have small children.
+Ideally you may appreciate your puppy jumping on its own because the pup is playful or happy, but you may want to reduce or eliminate the jumping up on people, right?

 - Your puppy may be ill

-- Your puppy may suffer pain and tries to inform you or to use the whining to serve as a valve
+- Your puppy may suffer pain and tries to inform you or to use the whining to serve as a valve!

 - Your puppy may be scared

-- Your puppy may be hungry or thirsty
+- Your puppy may be hungry or thirsty!

 - Your puppy may need to go potty immediately